magarena/magarena/release/README.txt

-  Melvin Zhang for implementing the Monte Carlo Tree Search AI and general code cleanup/bug fixes IanGrainger for contributing a patch to allow text search in the Card Explorer Rachel for making it possible to cancel image download and fixing incorrect images beholder for implmenting new cards and general usability improvements johncpatterson for helping to test the Mac startup script everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  Melvin Zhang for implementing the Monte Carlo Tree Search AI and general code cleanup/bug fixes IanGrainger for contributing a patch to allow text search in the Card Explorer Rachel for making it possible to cancel image download and fixing incorrect images beholder for implementing new cards and general usability improvements johncpatterson for helping to test the Mac startup script everyone on the CCGHQ forum (http://slightlymagic.net/forum/)